 Revelations 20:1515 And whosoever was not found written in the book of life was cast into the lake of fire.

 Revelation 21:27 And there shall in no wise enter into it any thing that defileth, neither whatsoever worketh abomination, or maketh a lie: but they which are written in the Lamb’s book of life.

 If a person could never lose his salvation, then he could absolutely afford to both add and delete things from the Book of Life and still get away with it, but clearly that would be a false assurance.
 A person can be disallowed from getting his promised PART of the Book of Life and OUT OF THE HOLY CITY, despite that he had an opportunity to receive such blessings to start with.

 Rev 22:18For I testify unto every man that heareth the words of the prophecy of this book, If any man shall add unto these things, God shall add unto him the plagues that are written in this book: 19And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.

-The two-book idea seems to be an addition to Scriptures, and we are told to avoid additions.
 Why would God need two books with names, and why would a universal book of life be referred to as the book of life and confuse honest Bible readers?
 It doesn’t make sense for God to automatically include people in a universal book of life despite knowing that he would he removing some of these names at a later occasion.
-It makes a lot more sense to have an opportunity to be included in the book of life (through repentance, faith and obedience) and also to risk deletion if we chose to live in sin.
+It makes a lot more sense to have an opportunity to be included in the book of life (through repentance, faith and obedience) and also to risk deletion if we choose to live in sin.

-Lukas 11:50 That the blood of all the prophets, which was shed from the foundation of the world, may be required of this generation;
+Luke 11:50 That the blood of all the prophets, which was shed from the foundation of the world, may be required of this generation28